© Alexander Yuts / Shutterstock.com

 Best Workstation PC Case: Thermaltake Core W200

-- EXTREME WATER COOLING SYSTEM: Support up to 2x 600mm radiator applications with various cooling configurations for full custom liquid cooling builds
+• Supports up to 2x 600mm radiator applications with various configurations for custom liquid cooling builds

 The sheer size is the first thing you’ll notice about the Thermaltake Core W200.
 Thanks to its massive size, you can fit two separate systems.
 While other PC cases are designed for one motherboard and one PC, the W200 can house two separate motherboards, graphics cards, and power supplies, doubling your computing power.